To those who have taken Japanese courses in high school

 3. When can I take a placement test?

-The placement test schedule can be found on the main page of our website under the NEWS section.
+The placement test schedule can be found here

 4. What is the format of the placement test?